opentargets-archive/postgapView/roadmap/ROADMAP.md

 * Filter for linkage disequilibrium using a slider

 ## Justification of changes to previous demo
-### Lollipop charts for variant2gene score and -log pvalue removed:
+### Lollipop charts for variant2gene score and GWAS p-value removed:
 Before: Multiple circles on lollipop were found to be confusing (eg. corresponding to more than one gene per variant)
+* Aggregated variant2gene score
 ![gene-variant](old-gene-snp-link.png)
+* GWAS p-value
 ![gwas-variant-disease](old-gwas-snp-disease-link.png)
-After: Encode eg. the variant2gene score in the weight of the connecting link between the variant and the gene (similarly for -log pvalue between GWAS variant and disease)
+After: Encode eg. the variant2gene score in the weight of the connecting link between the variant and the gene
+* Aggregated variant2gene score
 ![gene-variant](new-gene-snp-link.png)
+* GWAS p-value
 ![gwas-variant-disease](new-gwas-snp-disease-link.png)

 ### Cluster bar codes removed: